Agave mitis Mart.

 Agave mitis var. mitis, Agave botterii, Agave bouchei, Agave celsiana, Agave celsii, Agave densiflora, Agave haseloffii, Agave micracantha, Agave oblongata, Agave rupicola

-Agave mitis forms rosettes of blue-green to yellow-green, fleshy leaves up to 2 feet (60 cm) long.
-The leaves have soft brown spines not nearly as imposing as those of other Agaves.
-The flowering stalk is up to 8 feet (2.4 m) tall, with the flowers closely appressed against the stem, forming a narrow column much more compact than most other species of the genus.
-Flowers are green, each up to 2.4 inches (6 cm) long.
+Agave mitis is a succulent plant that forms rosettes of fleshy, blue-green to yellow-green leaves with soft brown spines not nearly as imposing as those of other Agaves.
+The leaves are up to 2 feet (60 cm) long.
+Flowers are green and up to 2.4 inches (6 cm) long.
+The flowering stalk is up to 8 feet (2.4 m) tall, with the flowers closely appressed against the stem, forming a narrow column that is much more compact than most other species.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).